lisalidroit/ScraperProj/clojure-http/README.md

 # clojure-http

-A Clojure library designed to host some static pages that can be used to test the scraper's functionality
+A Clojure server designed to host some static pages that can be used to test the scraper's functionality

 ## Usage